-Marlene is specialized in the development of indicators for inflation, credit and business cycles.
-As Resident Visiting Scholar at the Federal Reserve Bank of New York she created the “Fed New York staff underlying inflation gauge (UIG)” and a similar gauge for China in joint work with People’s Bank of China.
-As Credit Portfolio Manager at Credit Suisse she built quantitative credit risk models and developed business cycle indicators as Senior Economist at Swiss Economic Institute (KOF), where she also served as Executive Officer of CIRET (Center for International Research on Economic Tendency Surveys).
+Marlene creates economic indicators for policy makers and investors.
+At the Federal Reserve Bank of New York she developed the “Fed New York staff underlying inflation gauge (UIG)” which is published monthly by the Fed NY and covered by major media outlets.
+In joint work with People’s Bank of China she developed a similar gauge for inflation in China.
+At Credit Suisse she built quantitative credit risk models and developed business cycle indicators at KOF-Swiss Economic Institute.

-A native Swiss, Marlene received a master in economics from the University of Bern, a doctorate in econometrics from the University of St. Gallen and pursued her management education at INSEAD and IMD.
+A native Swiss, Marlene received a master in economics (magna cum laude) from the University of Bern, a doctorate in econometrics (summa cum laude) from the University of St. Gallen and pursued her management education at INSEAD and IMD.
 She lives in Hong Kong, China and Switzerland.